Green-Reliable-Software-Budapest/Hack-for-Earth-Green-AI-Hackathon-2025/docs/submission_guidelines.md

 # Submission Guidelines

-**Deadline**: Sunday, 31 Aug 2025, 18:00 CEST (72 hours after kickoff).
+**Deadline**: Sunday, 31 October 2025, 18:00 CEST (72 hours after kickoff).
 Late submissions will not be judged.

 ## What to submit